ovi-doke/Artify-Photo/README.md

 # DoVs-Project
-# 🎨 Interactive Image Transformation App
+# 🎨 Interactive Photo Artifying App

 ## Project Overview
 This project is an interactive image transformation tool developed entirely in **Google Colab** using **ipywidgets**, **OpenCV**, and **scikit-learn**.
 It enables users to apply eight artistic filters to any image, transforming them into stylized artworks.